autotrons/starspawn/README.md

 # Ideas:

 * Incorporate Accessibility cleanly
-* offer the job feed as a service (better than downloading a giant XML file)
+* Offer the job feed as a service (better than downloading a giant XML file)

 # Schemas
 ```